 3. De-clutter around the foundation of your home.
 If there is nothing on your sidewalk, porch or patio for an earwig to hide under, mission accomplished!
 Objects like firewood, toy boxes and dog houses placed right up along your foundation and siding creates a safe breeding ground for pincher bugs.

 4. Seal around doors and windows.
 In the heat of summer, earwigs are opportunists and will seek out a cool place.
-That means, if there is the slightest gap under your door, around your window screens, or under your garage door, they will get in!
+That means, if there is the slightest cracks or crevices; under your door, around your window screens, or under your garage door and in crawl spaces, they will get in!

 6. If all this isn’t quite enough, enlist the help of your favorite company, Barrier Pest Control!
-Applying a quarterly barrier around the exterior of your home, not only will help reduce or eliminate the unwanted pests, but help you sleep more soundly!! ( Without the fear of your ears being invaded!)
+Applying a quarterly barrier around the exterior of your home, not only will help reduce or get rid of earwigs, but help you sleep more soundly!! ( Without the fear of your ears being invaded!)